Interact with the network

-The source code of Lisk Explorer is open source and can be utilized to set up own Explorers to visualize activity inside the network and to monitor it.
+The source code of Lisk Explorer is open source, and hence can be utilized to set up the user’s own Explorers to visualize and monitior the activity inside the network.

 Query the API manually.
 Either from a public node, or connect to your own private node to interact with the network.

-To execute the query, use any tool suitable for HTTP API requests.
+To execute the query, use any applicable tool that is suitable for HTTP API requests.

 Popular tools for HTTP requests: